lukaszdutka/battleship-flexbox-froggy/README.md

 - [ ] FIX bug "when deleting your answer, some dynamic css is still there until value of css is cleared"
 - [x] FIX levels when you need to modify css of `.targets` instead of `.sea`
 - [x] FIX levels when it requires modified starting css of `.sea`
-- [ ] Fully translate froggy texts to battleship-themed
+- [x] Fully translate froggy texts to battleship-themed
+  - [ ] Rewrite instructions not just replace "frog" with "target" and "lilypads" with "ships"
 - [ ] add some QoL upgrades
   - [ ] level chooser, not only previous/next
   - [ ] "next" button after solving level correctly